-It is difficult to determine weather or not you may be eligible for an opioid lawsuit without learning more about your situation.
+It is difficult to determine whether or not you may be eligible for an opioid lawsuit without learning more about your situation.
 Every situation is different and small details can change your eligibility, but there are some common factors to take into account including:

-There are many factors involved in qualifying for an opioid lawsuit settlement, calling an experienced attorney to fully discuss your case is recommend.
+There are many factors involved in qualifying for an opioid lawsuit settlement, calling an experienced attorney to fully discuss your case is recommended.
 While.
 Every case is different, common damages victims of opioids could recover include:

 In 2019, an Oklahoma Judge ordered Johnson & Johnson to pay $572 million to victims of the opioid epidemic.
 The state of Oklahoma argued that Johnson & Johnson as well as other opioid manufacturers created a public nuisance, by aggressively misleading the public through marketing opioids.
-Opioids were marketed by over playing their effectiveness on chronic pain and underplaying their addictiveness.
-This verdict was extremely important, because it marked the first time that an opioid manufacturer was held liable.
+Opioids were marketed by overplaying their effectiveness on chronic pain and underplaying their addictiveness.
+This verdict was extremely important because it marked the first time that an opioid manufacturer was held liable.
 This could be the first of many opioid lawsuit settlements that are favorable settlements for communities and victims affected by the opioid epidemic.

 In addition to Johnson & Johnson, Purdue Pharma also reached a $270 million dollar settlement with Oklahoma.
 Purdue Pharma is a privately held Pharmaceutical company that manufactured the popular prescription painkiller OxyContin.
-The company was was still working to resolve more than 2,000 pending federal and state opioid lawsuits.
+The company was still working to resolve more than 2,000 pending federal and state opioid lawsuits.

 Not only has the Opioid epidemic become a burden for victims that have been prescribed painkillers, but it is also having an economic impact.
 With the combination of multiple factors including addiction treatment, healthcare, and lost productivity the cost is mounting.
-According to the The Centers for Disease Control (CDC) estimates that the total “economic burden” of prescription opioid misuse alone in the United States is $78.5 billion a year.
+According to The Centers for Disease Control (CDC) estimates that the total “economic burden” of prescription opioid misuse alone in the United States is $78.5 billion a year.

 Years later, in 2017, an estimated 1.7 million Americans suffered from substance abuse disorders related to prescription opioid pain relievers.
-Along with widespread substance abuse disorders 47,000 Americans died as a result of opioid overdose.
+Along with widespread substance abuse disorders, 47,000 Americans died as a result of opioid overdose.
 Sadly, the misuse did not end there.
 After opioid abuse became a public health crisis prescription of opioids got worse.
-A study of Medicare data done by John Hopkins university revealed that Surgeons continued to overprescribe opioids.
+A study of Medicare data done by John Hopkins University revealed that Surgeons continued to overprescribe opioids.
 These surgeons prescribed these medications after minor surgical procedures that caused small amounts of pain.
-As well as over dose patients in some cases to the extent of 100 piss for one week following surgery.
+As well as overdose patients in some cases to the extent of 100 piss for one week following surgery.

 If you or someone you love has suffered or become a victim of the opioid epidemic, contacting an experienced attorney is imperative when considering your legal options.
 Our team of licensed attorneys is here to help you pursue compensation for physical, emotional, and financial damages caused by opioids.